hamburgerghini1/BananaDropFarm/readme.md

 # Banana Drop Farm

+## About the installer
+Remember to launch it as admin if you installed it to Program Files etc...

 ## Description
 Banana Drop Farm is a game cheat for game Banana.
 This cheat can change the score in the game, bypass the idle bot check, spoof cps and much more.